Ledengary/CCPS/README.md

     ```
 3.  **Install dependencies:**

-    This project uses Python 3.12.9.
+    This project was developed using Python 3.12.9.
 All required packages are listed in the `requirements.txt` file.
 To install them:

     ```bash
     pip install -r requirements.txt